Bench under Black Bear Chair - a great place to sit and enjoy the view!

-Winter is our favorite time on the Eaglecrest.
+Winter is our favorite time at Eaglecrest.
 But we will admit, the off-season is a beautiful time on the mountain.
 The Service Road to the top of the mountain allows access for bikers and hikers.
 The hardened Lower Nordic Trail allows access to the historic Treadwell Ditch.
 We invite you come up for a short stroll along the trails of the lower mountain, hike to the top of the Black Bear or Ptarmigan Chairs or wander through the meadows of the lower Nordic trail.

 - Construction vehicles, snow cats, & other machinery may be encountered at any time

-- The Lower Nordic trail is hardened from the Day Lodge to the historic Treadwell Ditch, approximately 1.3 miles one way.
+- The Lower Nordic Trail is hardened from the Day Lodge to the historic Treadwell Ditch, approximately 1.3 miles one way.
 You can access this trail by turning left off the shop road just below the Day Lodge.

 - Unauthorized motor vehicles are not allowed on the Service Road or the Lower Nordic Trail

 - Know where you are going